 At the time a customized plan for remediation is imposed, the Program Director with consultation of Program faculty may recommend or require that the student meet additional conditions (e.g., documentation of remedial academic work) prior to resuming progression in the program.
 The student will be:

-- 1. Subject to all rules and regulations, which pertain to the class, he/she is joining. - 2.
-Required to retake all courses in which he/she received a C or below.
+- 1. Subject to all rules and regulations which pertain to the class, they are joining. - 2.
+Required to retake all courses in which they received a C or below.